ravibs1999/RecruitmentManagementSystemDBMS/Readme.md

 # Hire Me
-The Recruitment Management System is a mini-project designed to streamline and enhance the recruitment process.
+The Recruitment Management System is a project designed to streamline and enhance the recruitment process.
 The system incorporates a Python backend utilizing the mysql.connector library to interact with a MySQL database.
 It features a dual-panel system catering to both recruiters and clients, facilitating efficient communication and collaboration.
 The project boasts an aesthetically pleasing user interface created with the Tkinter library.

 Technical Implementation: